Wisemonk Team

 3. Accelerated innovation and digital transformation

-These centers build breakthrough solutions in cutting-edge technologies that global companies deploy worldwide.
+These centers build breakthrough solutions in advanced technologies that global companies deploy worldwide.
 India's startup ecosystem makes accelerated innovation the norm, not the exception.

 4. Business continuity and risk mitigation